The giant of Roman wellness, still standing after 1,800 years

 What are the Baths of Caracalla?
 They are a grand public bathing complex opened in 216 AD, among the best preserved of antiquity.
 They included cold, warm and hot halls, a large pool, gyms, libraries and gardens.
 Today you can admire their monumental walls and mosaics.

-How much time do you need to visit the Baths of Caracalla?
-About 1–1.5 hours for the main route.
-With the underground levels (the Mithraeum) or a virtual-reality installation, it runs to 2 hours.
+How much time do you need?
+About 1–1.5 hours for the main route; up to 2 hours with the underground level (the Mithraeum) or a virtual-reality installation.

-Read also
+See also

-- What to see at the Baths of Caracalla
+- Opera at the Baths of Caracalla

 - Private chauffeured car tour of Rome